ferrnnaando/ferrnnaando/README.md

-# Hello, I'm Fernando
+# Hi there! 👋 I'm [Your Name]

+I'm a 15-year-old aspiring developer with a strong interest in C++ and Assembly programming.
+Welcome to my GitHub profile!

 ## About Me

-👋 Hi there!
-I'm a passionate 15-year-old developer with a love for C++ and Assembly programming.
-I enjoy diving into low-level code and creating efficient solutions.
-When I'm not coding, you can find me exploring the world of version control with Git, mastering Windows development, or getting my hands dirty in the Bash shell.
+- 🌱 Currently learning and exploring new technologies in the world of programming.
+- 👯 I enjoy collaborating on open-source projects and contributing to the programming community.
+- 💻 Experienced in Windows and bash environments, and always eager to learn more.

 ## Skills